cansik/pointcloud-processing/README.md

 ### Example
 I have added some very basic examples, because people were asking me about it.

-Currently there are two problems you have to deal with:
+Currently there are two problems you have to deal with ⚡️:

-0. I can not get processing to redraw, if nothing in the scene is drawn by processing.
+1. I can not get processing to redraw, if nothing in the scene is drawn by processing.
 This is why I've added a simple line to the output while rendering.
-1. The library is far away from being finished.
+2. The library is far away from being finished.
 This is a work in progress thing and I am happy if you contribute your findings back to me.

 #### Basic Cloud Example